-Relating to Status Cate gory Value Obligation Reference Evaluation criteria ≥\$680,000 ≥\$9.584 million Evaluation criteria are used to identify the submission that achieves the required specifications and provides the best value for money.
-The following factors should be considered, if relevant, when assessing value for money: the financial and non-financial costs and benefits of the procurement the quality and quantity of the goods or services whether the goods or services are fit for purpose the supplier's relevant experience and performance history the environmental sustainability of the goods or services.
+Relating to Status Cate gory Value Obligation Reference Specifications ⊗ £ ≥\$680,000 ≥\$9.584 million You must set out specifications: as performance and functional requirements using international standards, except where they would not meet your requirements in generic terms.
 Cl.
-3(2) PBD-2019-05 Enforceable Procurement Provisions 1 ≥\$680,000 ≥\$9.584 million You must disclose evaluation criteria in the procurement documentation, and, if applicable, indicate their relative importance.
+17 PBD-2019-05 Enforceable Procurement Provisions Evaluation criteria Ĵ ≥\$680,000 ≥\$9.584 million Evaluation criteria are used to identify the submission that achieves the required specifications and provides the best value for money.
+The following factors should be considered, if relevant, when assessing value for money: the financial and non-financial costs and benefits of the procurement the quality and quantity of the goods or services whether the goods or services are fit for purpose the supplier's relevant experience and performance history the environmental sustainability of the goods or services the whole of life costs of the goods or services.
 Cl.
-18 PBD-2019-05 Enforceable Procurement Provisions 1 ≥\$680,000 ≥\$9.584 million You must ensure any decision to award the contract is in accordance with the evaluation criteria disclosed in the procurement documentation.
+3(2) PBD-2019-05 Enforceable Procurement Provisions @ Î ≥\$680,000 ≥\$9.584 million You must disclose evaluation criteria in the procurement documentation, and, if applicable, indicate their relative importance.
 Cl.
+18 PBD-2019-05 Enforceable Procurement Provisions @ Î ≥\$680,000 ≥\$9.584 million You must ensure any decision to award the contract is in accordance with the evaluation criteria disclosed in the procurement documentation.
+Cl.
+22 PBD-2019-05 Enforceable Procurement Provisions Any You must comply with the Public Works and Procurement Act 1912 , including requirements to take reasonable steps to ensure that goods and services procured by and for the agency are not the product of modern slavery.
+This may lead to specific evaluation criteria for a particular procurement.
+You must comply with the NSW Modern Slavery Act 2018 , including annual reporting requirements for agencies, commencing 1 July 2023 subject to Governor approval, and agency co-operation with the Anti-Slavery Commissioner.
+Public Works and Procurement Act 1912 NSW Modern Slavery Act 2018

-22 PBD-2019-05 Enforceable Procurement Provisions Covered procurements Exempt measures and preferences ≥\$680,000 ≥\$9.584 million The exempt measures and preferences listed in Schedule 3 of the EPP Direction allow you to comply with the SME and Regional Procurement Policy, the Aboriginal Procurement Policy, and other initiatives such as those designed to support businesses that employ people with a disability.
+Relating to Status Cate egory Value Obligation Reference Evaluation criteria (Any You should consider the NSW Anti-slavery Commissioner's guidance.
+You should request suppliers complete the model tender schedules.
+NSW Anti-slavery Commissioner's Guidance on Reasonable Steps Covered procurements Exempt measures and preferences (‡ ≥\$680,000 ≥\$9.584 million The exempt measures and preferences listed in Schedule 3 of the EPP Direction allow you to comply with the SME and Regional Procurement Policy, the Aboriginal Procurement Policy, and other initiatives such as those designed to support businesses that employ people with a disability.
 Sch.
-3 PBD-2019-05 Enforceable Procurement Provisions
+3 PBD-2019-05 Enforceable Procurement Provisions Supplier conduct & £ Any You must , in all tenders or sourcing documents, ensure prospective tenderers or suppliers are made aware of the requirement to: • comply where relevant with the NSW Procurement Policy Framework, the PBD 2017-07 Supplier Conduct